Capital on Tap vs Funding Circle at a Glance

 | FX-free spending | Yes | Yes |

-These cards reward differently.
-Funding Circle’s 2% intro is the single most valuable benefit on the table, but only for six months and only up to £2,000 of cashback.
-After that, both pay a flat 1%.
-The catch is that £2,000 cap on the 2%.
+If you’re eligible, Funding Circle’s 2% intro is the single most valuable benefit on the table.
+It lasts six months and caps at £2,000 of cashback earned (roughly £100,000 of spend).
+After that, both cards pay a flat 1%.

-Capital on Tap’s value sits in its Pro tier.
-We rate it for frequent travellers: the £299 fee buys 1.25% on preloaded spend, 1:1 Avios or Virgin conversion, and an unlimited Priority Pass.
+If you travel regularly, Capital on Tap’s Pro tier (£299/year) is worth the maths.
+We rate it for frequent business travellers: 1.25% on preloaded spend, 1:1 Avios or Virgin conversion, and an unlimited Priority Pass.

-When you spend a few thousand on flights a quarter, those perks pay for the £299.
-If you do not fly for work, skip the fee: the free tier’s flat 1% and Funding Circle’s 2% intro are better value.
+When you’re spending a few thousand on flights a quarter, those perks pay for the £299.
+If you don’t fly for work, skip the fee: the free tier’s flat 1% and Funding Circle’s 2% intro are better value.

 See the Funding Circle 2% intro offer →Capital on Tap vs Funding Circle Features and Account Tools